10up/wpsnapshots/README.md

 ## Usage

 WP Snapshots revolves around pushing, pulling, and searching for snapshots.
-Right now, WP Snapshots can only push and pull into existing WordPress installs (working version of WordPress connected to a database).
-In a future version, WordPress will be setup if needed.
+WP Snapshots can push any setup WordPress install.
+WP Snapshots can pull any snapshot regardless of whether WordPress is setup or not.
+If WordPress is not setup during a pull, WP Snapshots will guide you through setting it up.

 Documentation for each operation is as follows: